 Disclosure: This book was provided by the publisher for review.

-The Water Dancer by Ta-Nehisi Coates, A potent story about a man born into bondage with the power to shape his fate.
+Book review and synopsis for The Water Dancer by Ta-Nehisi Coates, A potent story about a man born into bondage with the power to shape his fate.

 In The Water Dancer, Hiram Walker is born on an estate called Lockless in Antebellum Virginia.
 He is a slave, and his mother was sold off when he was young.
 She remains in his memory mostly as beautiful woman doing a water-dance with a jug propped upon her head.